Looking for the most powerful free project management software in 2023?

 - Basic search

-Todoist was built as a personal task app, and not as project management software for businesses and collaborations.
-To easily manage all team members, you’ll have to opt for the paid version.
-You don’t get any collaboration features in the basic free version.
+Also, did you know Todoist was built as a personal task management app and not as a project management app for businesses and team collaborations?
+So to easily manage your teams and their tasks, you’ll have to opt for the paid plan or a different tier version.

 - Access on 10+ platforms

 - SSL secured connection

 - Sub-tasks & sub-projects